← All varieties

 Wandering Spy

-This variety originated in the Ozarks with Wyatt Coffelt in Mason Valley, Benton County, Arkansas.
-It has not yet been fruited to any considerable extent outside the locality of its origin.
-As grown in that region, the fruit appears to be pretty uniform in size, above the average of Jonathan, fairly free from disease, and of satisfactory color.
+This variety originated in the Ozarks with Wyatt Coffelt of Mason Valley, Benton County, Arkansas.
+As of the time of writing, it had not yet been fruited to any considerable extent outside its locality of origin.
+In its native region, the fruit appears to be pretty uniform in size, above the average of Jonathan, fairly free from disease, and of satisfactory color.

 Tree